sevehub/typstpowershell/README.md

 # Vim9Script Plugin Typst & PowerShell

 This Vim9Script plugin streamlines the process of compiling Typst source code into PDF files.
-It is primarily designed for users working in Windows PowerShell (version 5) but should also be compatible with PowerShell Core.
+It is primarily designed for a narrow set of users working in Windows PowerShell (version 5) and using VIM plus the LSP plugin.
+It should, partially at least, be compatible also with PowerShell Core.
 If you encounter any problems, please open an issue.

 ## Prerequisites:
-- Vim (>9.0) installed on your system.
+- Vim (>9.0) installed on your system, optional AutoHotKey v.1.
 - PowerShell available.
 - Typst binary https://github.com/typst/typst/releases
 - A PDFViewer (SumatraPDF/Evince recommended)